teabow/android-csv-reader/README.md

 }
 ```

-Then you can use the CSVReader.readFile method to parse users :
+Then you can use the CSVReader.readFile method to parse users from an Activity (first parameter is context) :
 ```java
  List<Object> users = CSVReader.readFile(this, R.raw.users, User.class);
 ```